Primary Advisor/Dissertation Chair

 Today, trauma is known to affect two-thirds of children, making it a high probability that students affected by trauma are sitting in every classroom around the United States (McInerney & McKlindon, 2014).
 Cole et al. (2005) described schools as being, “...significant communities for children and teachers” (p.
 1).
 This poses a challenge for schools across the United States to know how to engage students who are affected by trauma in their learning.
 Trauma leads to adverse effects on how a student will learn, behave, and respond socially and emotionally in the classroom (Cole et al., 2005).
 Therefore, educators need to have understanding and skills about trauma and trauma-sensitive learning environments that address the needs of children who have or are experiencing trauma.
 This case study was developed to explore one rural district’s transition to a trauma-informed environment.
 The guiding questions leading the case study were, what are currently held perceptions, understandings, and skills school staff have while incorporating a trauma-informed school culture?
 What transitions take place in a traditional rural secondary school setting that embodies trauma-informed school culture centered around the research-based instructional practices?
 The data was collected and analyzed applying grounded theory seeking patterns on perceptions, understandings, and skills.
 Key Words: Trauma-Sensitive, Trauma-Informed, Trauma-Informed Whole School Approach, Trauma, Case Study, Toxic Stress, Childhood Trauma, ACE

 Erickson, Melissa, "Trauma-informed Whole School Approach: A Case Study" (2019).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 4479.

 School of Education Student Capstone Theses and Dissertations